 Duvets are also called duvet inserts because they are always used with duvet covers.
 Duvet covers are easier to maintain compared to duvet inserts.
 Most duvet covers can be machine washed.

-Different Duvet Sizes for Standard Size Mattresses
+Different Duvet Sizes and Dimensions for Standard Size Mattresses

 Duvets form the top layer of your bedding, adding to the aesthetic appeal of your bed.
 Typically we follow the 12-16 rule when buying duvets, so they are at least 12 inches longer and 16 inches wider than the bed size.
 You want the overhang to cover the line where the mattress meets the foundation or box spring.
 But following the 12-16 rule won’t be enough for adequate overhang in case of mattresses taller than 8 inches.